xpilgrim/daisy-creator-magazin/README.md

 - The produced audiofiles are stored as mp3 in a flat struckture with numbered filenames up to 1000
 - Mount the recordet media-card to your PC
-- Now start the daisy-creator-magazin-application to create the daisy-fileset If finished, you will find in the destinationfolder your audiofiles and the daisy-structur for your daisy-player
+- Now start the daisy-creator-magazin-application to create the daisy-fileset

+If finished, you will find in the destinationfolder your audiofiles and the daisy-structure for your daisy-player
 The audiofiles are renamend like your metadata.

 General work steps